Kitware/vtk-js/Sources/Rendering/Core/InteractorStyle/api.md

 vtkInteractorStyle subclasses may implement various styles of interaction.
 Some common controls are

-### Left Mouse Move: rotate the camera around its focal point (if camera mode) or
-rotate the actor around its origin (if actor mode).
-The rotation is in the direction defined from the center of the renderer's viewport towards the mouse position.
-In joystick mode, the magnitude of the rotation is determined by the distance the mouse is from the center of the render window.

-### Shift Left Mouse Move: pan the camera (if camera mode) or translate the actor (if
-actor mode).
-In joystick mode, the direction of pan or translation is from the center of the viewport towards the mouse position.
-In trackball mode, the direction of motion is the direction the mouse moves.

-### Ctrl/Cmd Left Mouse Move: zoom the camera (if camera mode) or scale the actor (if
-actor mode).
-Zoom in/increase scale if the mouse position is in the top half of the viewport; zoom out/decrease scale if the mouse position is in the bottom half.
-In joystick mode, the amount of zoom is controlled by the distance of the mouse pointer from the horizontal centerline of the window.

 ### Keypress r: reset the camera view along the current view
 direction.
 Centers the actors and moves the camera so that all actors are visible.